Special Report: Myanmar military's next campaign: shoring up power

 Today, its rows of tellers look hardly changed from 1993, when MEHL's Myawaddy Bank moved in.

 "It has plans to expand businesses when it gets the permission from the central bank," MEHL said of Myawaddy Bank in its statement.
-MEHL disclosed the bank's assets for the first time - authorized capital of 50 billion kyat and paid-up capital of 44 billion kyat.
+MEHL disclosed the bank's assets for the first time — authorized capital of 50 billion kyat ($56 million) and paid-up capital of 44 billion kyat ($50 million).
 It runs 20 branches nationwide.

 The military's other industrial arm, the Myanmar Economic Corp (MEC), is also recalibrating.
 MEC, which operates 37 factories with about 10,000 workers, says it is talking to Asian and Western companies about partnerships.